 2 medium carrots, peeled and diced

 1 large celery stalk, diced (or about 1/4 teaspoon pounded celery seed)

-1 pinch of red pepper flake
+Pinch of red pepper flakes

-1 garlic clove, minced
+1 clove garlic, minced

-1 ½ teaspoon salt
+1 ½ teaspoons salt

-¼ teaspoon pepper
+¼ teaspoon black pepper

 1 large potato, diced